 while $(y q;q)_\infty$ and $(y q;q)_n$ denote the quantum dilogarithm and the $q$-shifted factorial, respectively.
 See Appendix~\ref{app: faddeev} for their definitions.
-By means of Eq.~\eqref{chi41}, we can identify
+By means of equation~\eqref{chi41}, we can identify

-together with $C_{\rm{geom}} = C_{\rm{conj}} = \re^{\frac{\pi\ri}{4}}$ and
+together with $\mathsf{C}_{{\rm geom}} = \mathsf{C}_{{\rm conj}} = \re^{\frac{\pi\ri}{4}}$ and

-Indeed, the two terms in the RHS of Eq.~\eqref{chi41} represent the contributions coming from the geometric and conjugate branches, respectively.
+Indeed, the two terms in the right-hand side of equation~\eqref{chi41} represent the contributions coming from the geometric and conjugate branches, respectively.
 These are the only two non-abelian branches of the $\FE$-knot, as described in Example~\ref{41example}.
-Moreover, we solve Eqs.~\eqref{s01geom41},~\eqref{s01conj41} order by order in $x$ and $\hbar$ and obtain that
+Moreover, we solve equations~\eqref{s01geom41} and~\eqref{s01conj41} order by order in $x$ and $\hbar$ and obtain that

-In this way, we have fully determined the perturbative wave functions $\chi^{(\alpha), \rm{WKB}}(u;\hbar)$ of the figure-eight knot in the resummed form of Eq.~\eqref{WKB-conj}.
-We verify successfully that they are annihilated by the $\hat A$-operator in Eq.~\eqref{41Ahat}, as expected.
+In this way, we have fully determined the perturbative wave functions $\chi^{(\alpha), {\rm WKB}}(u;\hbar)$ of the figure-eight knot in the resummed form of equation~\eqref{WKB-conj}.
+We verify successfully that they are annihilated by the $\hat A$-operator in equation~\eqref{41Ahat}, as expected.

-Let us now test the conjectural integrality structure in Eq.~\eqref{multi-conj} for both the geometric and the conjugate branches.
-Expanding the RHS of Eqs.~\eqref{phi41geom},~\eqref{phi41conj} gives
+Let us now test the conjectural integrality structure in equation~\eqref{multi-conj} for both the geometric and the conjugate branches.
+Expanding the right-hand side of equations~\eqref{phi41geom} and~\eqref{phi41conj} gives